operand/agency/README.md

 A `Space` is a subclass of `Operator` and is used to group multiple operators together.

-A `Space` can be thought of as both a collection of `Operator`'s and a "router" for their communication.
-An `Operator` cannot communicate with others until it is first added to a `Space`.
+A space can be thought of as both a collection of operators and a "router" for their communication.
+An operator cannot communicate with others until it is first added to a space.

-Since `Space`'s are `Operator`'s themselves, they may be nested, allowing for namespacing and hierarchical organization of the `Operator`'s in your application.
+Since `Space`'s are `Operator`'s themselves, they may be nested, allowing for namespacing and hierarchical organization of the operators in your application.

 To summarize, the two classes of `Operator` and `Space` together create a simple